Reflections on the 2019 Cricket World Cup - Rosterfy

 A huge thank you to the 3,000 volunteers

 And while it won’t appear on any scorecard, one of the most crucial numbers to underpin the event is 3,000 – the number of ‘Cricketeers’ volunteering at the tournament.
 Working across some 15,500 shifts, the volunteer taskforce will be the glue that holds the Cricket World Cup together, providing a myriad of key services across spectator services, broadcast & media, transport, rights protection, hospitality and accreditation.

 “It’s really a seven or eight-step process.
 From interviews, scheduling, role offers and specific training, both online and in-person.
-The World Cup did a great job with engaging international volunteers and keep the volunteers engaged with venue-specific training and training based on skills and different functional areas.”
+The World Cup did a great job with engaging international volunteers and keeping the volunteers engaged with venue-specific training and training based on volunteer skills and different functional areas.”

 How to manage the huge numbers tournaments require